How to read a Nevada Gaming Commssion report?

 A Note About RTP

 Return to Player (“RTP”) is often used to characterize the overall return a slot machine is programmed to give back to players in the form of wins.
-Here’s the bad news.
-The actual RTP of a slot is ONLY known to the slot manager at a casino.

 For example, if there are three Phoenix Link slots side-by-side, they may have an RTP of 90%, 92%, and 75%, but a slot player will NEVER know this.
 Never.